balasan/more-jquery/README.md

 Don't have enough jquery in your project?
 Not sure what jquery function to call?
-more-jquery.js might be fore you!
+more-jquery.js might be for you!

 ## Getting started